anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-02-terraform-provisioning.md

 #### 6.1.4.
 Raw Sensitive Datasets

-After running the next module, you should see the listing below-
+You should see the listing below-

 ```
 gsutil ls -r gs://raw-data-sensitive-$PROJECT_NBR/